NDA INFORMATION

 Q: Is my NDA even going to be enforced by the court?
 Surely it is obviously unfair and I signed without fully understanding and under pressure.

 A: Many if not most NDA clauses may not be enforceable by a court for these and other reasons.
-Recent decisions have struck down NDAs as unenforceable where they were not properly consented to, or where they exploited a power difference between the parties, or because they are simply too vague and unreasonable (see our case law section, coming soon).
+Recent decisions in the US have struck down NDAs as unenforceable where they were not properly consented to, or because they are simply too vague and unreasonable.

 PART TWO: YOUR AGREEMENT